-- 6.2 During 2019 it had become clear that future of the Police Station would be resolved before the MANP had reached its final stages and the PSG agreed that it would no longer be considered for allocation.
-In June 2020 WC confirmed that the developable area of Cherry Orchard had to be reduced by half to take account of a restrictive covenant, thereby reducing its capacity to 15 homes. - 6.3 The PSG then formulated three options for determining its preferred sites.
+- 6.2 In June 2020 WC confirmed that the developable area of Cherry Orchard had to be reduced by half to take account of a restrictive covenant, thereby reducing its capacity to 15 homes. - 6.3 The PSG then formulated three options for determining its preferred sites.
 It agreed that the two brownfield sites at Kelham and Cherry Orchard should be part of each option as they avoided development encroaching into the countryside.
-It was estimated that together they would deliver approx. 25 homes (i.e. 10 affordable homes at 40%). - 6.4 The options were designed to have a consistent logic.
-For example, the Stage 3 tests had shown that the essential features and impacts of sites C and D were similar that it would be logical to allocate both.
+This approach has since been endorsed by WC in its Local Plan Review consultation in early 2021, which encourages the reuse of brownfield land.
+It was estimated that together the two sites would deliver approx. 25 homes (i.e. 10 affordable homes at 40%). - 6.4 The options were designed to have a consistent logic.
+For example, the Stage 3 tests had shown that the essential features and impacts of sites C and D were so similar that it would be logical to allocate either both or neither.
 Other combinations were considered but resulted in too few or too many homes.
 In which case the options were as follows: